andreasWallner/tlvVisualizer/README.md

  - tooltip explaining content (decode?)

 # Eclipse setup
+- make sure you have `m2e - Maven Integration for Eclipse` installed
 - import all projects into eclipse
 - use `Window`/`Preferences`/`Plug-in Development`/`Target Platform` to set
   target platform in `at.innovative-solutions.tlvVisualizer.releng.target`